 So can you even wash embroidered clothes without damaging the design or causing threads to bleed?
 Why yes, you can!

-Here’s how to wash embroidered clothing so your garments continue to look their best.
+Here’s how to wash embroidered clothes so your garments continue to look their best.

 To make this decision, you need to know two things about your embroidered clothes: the fabric type and the thread type.